marxin/texi2rst-generated/sphinx/gccint/analysis-and-optimization-of-gimple-tuples/static-single-assignment.rst

   Returns the ``SSA_NAME`` for the :samp:`{i}` th argument of :samp:`{phi}`.

-.. index:: update_ssa

-.. index:: preserving SSA form
+.. index:: update_ssa, preserving SSA form

 Preserving the SSA form
 ^^^^^^^^^^^^^^^^^^^^^^^